estevan-r/ui-claimant-forms/README.md

 - All styles are set to accomodate a letter-sized document.
 - Comments are set to identify each section per form (HTML) and style groups in (CSS).

+### April 29, 2025

+- 10921 | Notice of Claimant Submission (English) completed
+- 10053 | Non-Monetary Determination (Spanish) completed
+- Two new styles added for the Spanish version (10053)

 ### April 17, 2025

 - 10053 | Non-Monetary Determination (English) completed